mediumroast/mediumroast_js/README.md

 ## Welcome to Open Source Mediumroast for GitHub.
 Products organizations must build robust product plans from competitive and customer interactions everyone can see, use, and reference.
 Therefore, Mediumroast for GitHub intends to help Products oranizations construct an active interactions repository close to the action of development and issue management in GitHub.

+**Notice:** We recommend that you read the [GitHub Page Version](https://mediumroast.github.io/mediumroast_js/) rather the repository version.

 ## Installation and configuration
-Mediumroast for GitHub includes a [GitHub Application](https://github.com/apps/mediumroast-for-github), a [Command Line Interface](./cli/README.md), and a Software Development Kit.
-The following
+Mediumroast for GitHub includes a [GitHub Application](https://github.com/apps/mediumroast-for-github), a Command Line Interface, and a Software Development Kit.
+The following steps show you how to install the App and the CLI with SDK.

 ### Preinstallation Requirements
 1. A GitHub organization, please